What is Environmental Sustainability?

 - Chapter 151.150-159 in the Code of Ordinances is titled "Mandatory Green Building Practices".
 These codes require basic energy conservation and water conservation measures and encourage meeting green building standards set by the USGBC or other recognized green building organizations.

-- Chapter 151.124 removes barriers and encourages the installation of rooftop photovoltaic solar systems as part of the Go SOLAR-Broward Rooftop Solar Challenge.
+- Chapter 151.124 removes barriers and encourages the installation of rooftop photovoltaic solar systems.

 - Chapter 151.010 mandates USGBC LEED silver certification for all City of Hollywood municipal new construction or major renovations.
 The City has one LEED silver municipal building, the Hollywood Beach Public Safety Building.